 DIY Sugar Scrubs for Oily Skin

-Below are some super easy scrubs using sugar that you can use to
+Below are some super easy scrubs using sugar that you can use to keep the oiliness of your skin in check.

 1. Sugar And Honey Scrub